maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

 This document provides a streamlined guide for developers to understand and work with the Little Linux Helper system.
 It focuses on practical information needed to create or modify modules without overwhelming detail.

-**Why Two Documents?** During documentation revision, the attempt to create a "shorter, streamlined" version accidentally resulted in a longer, more comprehensive reference manual.
-Rather than discard either version, both are maintained: this guide for quick learning and practical development, and `DEVELOPER_REFERENCE.md` for complete technical specifications.

-**For Detailed Reference**: See `DEVELOPER_REFERENCE.md` for comprehensive API documentation with full function signatures and implementation details.

 **This Guide Contains**: Essential concepts, common patterns, practical examples, and the most frequently needed functions.
 Use this when you want to get started quickly or need a focused overview of the system.